-My Journey into Research Ops: Integrating UX Research into Agile and Leading Change with Synthesized Qual and Quant Research
+My Journey into Research Ops: Integrating UX Research and Leading Change

-Within: Digital Acquisition, Global Website for both Personal & Business Credit Cards
+Within: Center of Excellence on Digital Acquisition, Global Website for both Personal, Business, and Referrals

-Working with: Product Owners, CXO, Directors, Marketing, Analytics, Data Personalization, and Design Teams
+Collaborating with: Product Owners, CXO, Directors, Marketing, Analytics, Personalization, and Design Teams

-Managing: Scope of Work for Ongoing UX Research, Vendor relationships & Services
+Managing: Scope of Work for Ongoing UX Research, Vendor Relationships, Qualitative Findings

 Research Ops manages many relationships, priorities, timelines, and processes.
 It is a challenge.
 Teamwork, templates and clear methods help keep the most urgent questions and long term goals progressing toward more understanding.

 Here are 5 steps and one example of how I approached the challenge of integrating UX research into more and less agile product teams on digital acquisition.

 Step 1: Assessing Existing Practices & Knowlege.

 I reached out to other UX Researchers within the company to understand best practices, vetted vendors, tools, and share strategies and applicable research assets.

 There was little community within the UX Researchers dispersed within Amex and a meager central hub for sharing assets.
 We set up a monthly gathering, a slack channel, and started working toward a central location for sharable assets.
 It was a start to unify knowledge across UXR community.